JozzaOzza/Project2-frontend/README.md

     H2:

-    The H2 database was created with fixture-schema.sql and fixture-data.sql files to populate the fields for testing purposes.
+    The H2 database was created with fixture-schema.sql and fixture-data.sql files to automatically populate the fields for testing purposes.

     MySQL: